 Note that the Malaysian government may require additional documentation.
 We will inform you ASAP if this is the case.

 The cost of a Malaysia eNTRI visa is USD 21.50.
 Additionally, there is a service fee of USD 30.00 for standard processing.
 For Rush and Super Rush processing, the service fee is USD 60.00 and USD 80.00 respectively.

 It depends on the method of processing time you chose.
 We offer three options:

 - Rush Processing: 12 hours

 - Super Rush Processing: 4 hours

-The eNTRI visa is valid for 90.
-This means you must enter Malaysia within 90 days of issuance.
+The eNTRI visa is valid for 90 days after issued.
+This means you must enter Malaysia within this period.

 Each applicant’s passport must be valid for at least six months from the planned date of entry.

 No, you are permitted to only one eNTRI application at a time.

 eNTRI visas must be obtained at least 48 hours prior to your departure.